 26. Under Pressure

 One of the biggest Queen singles, (released prior to Hot Space though still included on said album), "Under Pressure" marks one of the only collaborations the band ever partook of with a name musician, being David Bowie.
-They had invited Bowie over to their studio in Monreux to work on something they had called "Feel Like" and all jointly participated on the music and lyrics that would become "Pressure".
-Thanks to John Deacon's crazy simple bass hook, (which he nearly forgot forever when they took a break from jamming on it), as well as Freddie and Bowie's outstanding call and response vocal improvising, it's remained one of their most enduring songs.
+They had invited Bowie over to their studio in Monreux to work on something which they had called "Feel Like", all gentleman jointly participated on the music and lyrics that would become the finished product.
+Thanks to John Deacon's crazy simple bass hook, (which he nearly forgot forever when they took a break from jamming on it), as well as Freddie and Bowie's outstanding call and response vocal improvising, it has remained one of their most enduring songs.

 25. Innuendo

-Far as the other major name collaboration Queen had, that would be Steve Howe's flamenco guitar work on the Innuendo title track.
-At six and a half minutes, "Innuendo" is the longest single the band ever put out and it's the most dynamic and complex on any of their later-era albums.
+As far as the other major name collaboration that Queen had, that would be Steve Howe's flamenco guitar work on the Innuendo title track.
+At six and a half minutes, "Innuendo" is the longest single that the band ever put out, and it is the most dynamic and complex on any of their later-era albums.
 The bulk of it was gradually worked on by Brian, Roger, and John, with probably one of Brian's top ten ever riffs present.
 Meanwhile, Freddie and producer David Richards extensively put together the bridge section, one of Mercury's many notable opera-based pieces.
-He and Taylor then finished more of the lyrics and melodies, making it all a haunting epic of sorts.
+He and Taylor then finished more of the lyrics and melodies, making it all a haunting, collaborative epic.

 24. Sail Away Sweet Sister

 Certainly one of the most outstanding album-only tracks in Queen's discography is The Game's "Sail Away Sweet Sister".
-This is another that was never played live and never released in any form as a single, but easily triumphs as one of their finest.
-This goes back to the very beginning for me, as "Sail" was one of the first Queen songs I ever heard and one that my brother championed and played the shit out of way back when.
-Brian May composed and sang most of it, (with Freddie handling that superb bridge and all the piano), and the lyrical guitar solo is on the prolonged list of May's most pristine.
+This is another that was never played live and never released in any form as a single, but it easily triumphs.
+This goes back to the beginning for me, as it was one of the first Queen songs that I ever heard and one that my brother championed and played the shit out of way back when.
+Brian May composed and sang most of it, (with Freddie handling that superb bridge and all of the piano), plus the lyrical guitar solo is on the prolonged list of May's most pristine.

 23. In the Lap of the Gods

-Though sharing a song title with the Sheer Heart Attack finale "In the Lap of the Gods...Revisited", the other such song featuring it's words is otherwise substantially different, outside of the fact that each could be accurately described as a "ballad".
+Though sharing a song title with the Sheer Heart Attack finale "In the Lap of the Gods...Revisited", the other such song featuring its words is otherwise substantially different, outside of the fact that each could be accurately described as a "ballad".
 Also, neither song follows each other so grouping them together was ill-advised here.
-This "Lap" has Roger Taylor's dog-whistle high notes though and you can't miss them by a mile; his ethereal harmonies stealing the show more or less.
+This "Lap" has Roger Taylor's dog-whistle high notes and you can hardly miss them; his ethereal harmonies stealing the show more or less.

 22. '39

-Brian May as storyteller emerges on A Night at the Opera's "'39".
-One of the only outer-space folk songs in existence anywhere and damn near the best song May ever sang, the guitarist was and is an astronomy nerd, (decades later he studied for and achieved a PhD in astrophysics), and chose to write about a group of astronauts on a year-long journey for them that in turn became a hundred year long one once they came back.
-So Christopher Nolan swiped it's story for Interstellar is what I'm saying.
+Brian May as storyteller emerged on A Night at the Opera's "'39".
+One of the only outer-space folk songs in existence anywhere and damn near the best song that May ever sang, the guitarist was and is an astronomy nerd, (decades later he studied for and achieved a PhD in astrophysics), and chose to write about a group of astronauts on a year-long journey that in turn became a hundred year long one once they came back.
+So Christopher Nolan swiped its story for Interstellar is what I'm saying.

 21. Stone Cold Crazy